the-chef0/llm-thesis/readme.md

 # Meeting Minutes and Summaries

+## 8 April 2025
+- To explore a largely unexplored level of LLM depth pruning granularity, we will focus on matrix-level pruning, i.e. removing entire parameter matrices.
+- The idea is to look for matrices that behave like identity-like mappings, remove them, and patch downstream/upstream parameters to resolve dimensionality issues.
+- The experiments will likely involve trying a variety of metrics that aim to identify this identity-like nature.
+These could be analytical metrics (e.g. magnitude, spectral norm, similarity to identity) or sampling-based metrics (e.g. cosine similarity or CKA over input-output pairs).
+- The metrics should probably need to work on both square (i.e. dimension preserving) and rectangular (i.e. dimension transforming) matrices.
+I have already researched some and they will likely be candidates for experimentation.
+- If a matrix is rectangular (dimension transforming), and also exhibits identity-like behavior (dimension transformation with minimal information loss), it implies that we can also width-prune some upstream/downstream matrices to remove the extraneous dimensions.
+This would also make the layer input/output dimensions compatible again.
+- I am now familiar with various papers and repositories that implement layer/parameter dependency modelling, along with the general implementation approaches (PyTorch computation graph traversal and JIT trace traversal).
+- I will work on implementing this "matrix depth pruning + cascading width pruning" idea with the help of existing dependency modelling and width pruning research.
+- I have already prepared a setup that allows me to benchmark pretty much any HuggingFace LLM on most of the popular benchmarking datasets.
+It also works on DelftBlue but with some caveats - still need to iron them out.

 ## 29 April 2025
 - Agreed that a review and classification of LLM pruning techniques won't be necessary because we now know we want to focus on depth/layer pruning
 - The literature section of the thesis will contain depth pruning techniques and the multimodal LLM perspective on pruning.